aslantasezgin/aslantasezgin/README.md

 - 👋 Hi, I’m Sezgin, I am 22 years old.
 I have been working as a frontend developer for 2 years.
 I am a person who is constantly improving himself, open to learning.
 I love working in the field of design and software.

-- 🔭 I’m currently working on BiggPlus
+- 🔭 I’m currently working on Nexum Bogazici

 - 💬 Ask me about Html, Css, Bootstrap, Tailwind, Javascript, Jquery, React, Redux, Next,  Php, MySql